Edited by: Keri Stooksbury

-Even though Korean Air makes their first class redemptions exclusive to their own SkyPass mileage program, there are other ways to book business class.
+Even though Korean Air makes its first class redemptions exclusive to its own SKYPASS mileage program, there are other ways to book business class.
 Take a look at the best ways to book Korean Air business class flights for other redemption options with other travel programs.

-Korean Air does have co-branded credit cards with US Bank.
-They also used to be one of our favorite transfer partners with Chase Ultimate Rewards, but unfortunately that partnership has ended.
+Korean Air does have co-branded credit cards with U.S. Bank.
+It also used to be one of our favorite transfer partners with Chase Ultimate Rewards, but unfortunately, that partnership has ended.

-Hot Tip: Now, the best way to earn lots of Korean Air SkyPass miles is by transferring from Marriott Bonvoy.
+Hot Tip: The best way to earn lots of Korean Air SKYPASS miles is by transferring from Marriott Bonvoy.
 Here is our guide on how to earn lots of Marriott Bovnoy points so you can transfer them to Korean Air.

 Star Alliance carriers that offer regular service to the Maldives are Air India, Singapore Airlines, and Turkish Airlines.
 Other carriers sometimes operate seasonal service to the Maldives.

-When using MileagePlus, you could easily be flying with multiple carriers on a wide range of routes throughout the United States and beyond.
+When using MileagePlus, you could easily be flying with multiple carriers on a wide range of routes throughout the U.S. and beyond.

-The best part of United Airlines MileagePlus is that there are so many ways to earn lots of United Airlines MileagePlus miles!
+The best part of the program is that there are so many ways to earn lots of United MileagePlus miles!

-We’ve covered many ways of earning United Airlines MileagePlus miles, but if you’re in a rush for a one-way business class ticket to the Maldives, check out our guide on how to earn 100K+ United MileagePlus miles in 90 days!
+We’ve covered many ways of earning United MileagePlus miles, but if you’re in a rush for a one-way business class ticket to the Maldives, check out our guide on how to earn 100,000 United MileagePlus miles in 90 days!

-Chase Bank does have United Airlines co-branded credit cards, but our favorite way to earn MileagePlus miles is by transferring from Chase Ultimate Rewards — they have lots of great airline transfer partners that transfer 1:1.
+Chase Bank does have United Airlines co-branded credit cards, but our favorite way to earn MileagePlus miles is by transferring from Chase Ultimate Rewards — it has lots of great airline transfer partners that transfer 1:1.

-Marriott Bonvoy is another flexible option when looking to transfer points into United Airlines MileagePlus.
+Marriott Bonvoy is another flexible option when looking to transfer points into United MileagePlus.